 1. Harry Potter and the Deathly Hallows – Part 2

 There’s always a certain amount of fear that comes with the final instalment of a franchise you love, but with Harry Potter and the Deathly Hallows – Part 2 we get a solid, emotional and satisfying conclusion to this epic story.
 After seven movies and a decade of anticipation, we finally get the showdown between Harry and Voldemort, which was more than worth the wait and somehow, David Yates was able to deliver a final chapter that lived up to and went well beyond everybody’s expectations.
 Every character gets a moment to shine, we get answers to questions we had a decade earlier, there are some jaw-dropping action sequences and they really just put everything into delivering a worthy conclusion to this story, and it really was an emotional, powerful and exhilarating end to this one of a kind story.

 So there you have it, my full and honest ranking of the Harry Potter franchise!
 Since this is the internet, I’m guessing you have an opinion, and I can safely assume that you’re ranking looks completely different than mine.
 If that’s the case, let me know how you’d rank the Wizarding World franchise in the comments section below!

-I hate to be that guy, but if you enjoyed this ranking, it would be really, really awesome if you subscribed to this blog and followed us on Facebook, Twitter and Instagram.
-If you’re interested, you can also read my full ranking of J.K.
-Rowling’s seven Harry Potter books.
+I hate to be that guy, but if you enjoyed this ranking, it would be really, really awesome if you subscribed to this podcast and followed us on Facebook, Twitter and Instagram.
+If you’re interested, you can also check out my harry potter fan blog, The Blog That Must Not Be Named.